 \section{Sturmian morphisms}

 A morphism $\psi$ is a \emph{Sturmian morphism} if $\psi(\uu)$ is a Sturmian sequence for any Sturmian sequence $\uu$.
 The set of Sturmian morphisms together with composition forms the so-called \emph{monoid of Sturm}, or \emph{Sturmian monoid}, which is in \cite{Lo2} denoted by ${\it St}$.
+The monoid was described in \cite{MiPa_Rauzy}.
 Here we work with a submonoid of ${\it St}$ generated by the following Sturmian morphisms:

 The submonoid $\mathcal{M} = \langle G, \widetilde{G}, D, \widetilde{D} \rangle $ is also called the \emph{special Sturmian monoid}.
 Any lower (resp. upper) mechanical sequence is mapped by a morphism from $\mathcal{M}$ to a lower (resp. upper) mechanical sequence.
 The monoid $\mathcal{M}$ does not contain the Sturmian morphism $E: 0\mapsto 1, 1\mapsto 0$.
 This morphism maps a lower (resp. upper) mechanical sequence to an upper (resp. lower) mechanical sequence.
 Extending the generating set of $\mathcal{M}$ by the morphism $E$ gives already the generating set of the whole Sturmian monoid~${\it St}$.
-The relation between the parameters of a Sturmian sequence and its image under a Sturmian morphism can be found in \cite[Lemmas 2.2.17 and 2.2.18]{Lo2}: